Vehicle identification number: Vehicle identifier section

 The 10th to 17th positions are used as the vehicle identifier section or VIS.
 This is used by the manufacturer to identify the individual vehicle in question.
 This may include information on options installed or engine and transmission choices, but often is a simple sequential number.
-In North America, the last five digits must be numeric.

 Model year encoding

-One consistent element of the VIS is the 10th digit, which is required worldwide to encode the model year of the vehicle.
+The North American implementation of the VIS uses the 10th digit to encode the model year of the vehicle.
 Besides the three letters that are not allowed in the VIN itself (I, O and Q), the letters U and Z and the digit 0 are not used for the model year code.
-The year code is the model year for the vehicle.
+Outside of North America the 10th digit is usually 0.

 The year 1980 was encoded by some manufacturers, especially General Motors and Chrysler, as "A" (since the 17-digit VIN was not mandatory until 1981, and the "A" or zero was in the manufacturer's pre-1981 placement in the VIN), yet Ford and AMC still used a zero for 1980.
 Subsequent years increment through the allowed letters, so that "Y" represents the year 2000.
 2001 to 2009 are encoded as the digits 1 to 9, and subsequent years are encoded as "A", "B", "C", etc.

 On April 30, 2008, the US National Highway Traffic Safety Administration adopted a final rule amending 49 CFR Part 565, "so that the current 17 character vehicle identification number (VIN) system, which has been in place for almost 30 years, can continue in use for at least another 30 years", in the process making several changes to the VIN requirements applicable to all motor vehicles manufactured for sale in the United States.
-There are three notable changes to the VIN structure that affect VIN deciphering systems:
+There were three notable changes to the VIN structure that affect VIN deciphering systems: